This is a living resource that will be updated on the regular, so check back frequently!

-I fall into this trap sometimes, as I want to do it all!
+It’s easy to fall into the trap of wanting to do it all.
 Maybe you have a mass communications background and want to do some writing.
+Maybe you have experience teaching English online.
 Maybe your own blog has taught you a bunch about marketing or social media.
 Or, maybe you have some more technical skills like web design or app development.
 Choose your top three skills that could be profitable and roll with it.
 Other opportunities might naturally find space as you go along, but stay focused on a few at first.

 Social Profiles for Exposure

 - Wix Photo Site: Simple website, great for visuals and photography

 - Squarespace: Also great for visuals and easy to use!

 - WP Engine: When you want to host and manage your own customized portfolio or site.
 Here’s 20% off if you want to try your own hosted website through WP Engine

 Reach Out to Any Connections You Already Have